 - 2 medium, ripe Fuyu persimmons, chopped

-- 2 medium tangerines (or large 1 orange), peeled, seeded and chopped
+- 2 tangerines (or 1 orange), peeled, seeded, and chopped

-- 1 apple, peeled or unpeeled, cored and chopped
+- 1 medium apple, peeled or unpeeled, cored and chopped

 - ½ teaspoon cinnamon

 - Place the cranberries, persimmons, tangerine or orange, apple, cinnamon, and nutmeg into a food processor, and pulse 10 to 15 times, or until the relish looks like chunky salsa.

 - Transfer the relish to a medium bowl and give it another stir to make sure the cinnamon and nutmeg have been thoroughly mixed in.
 Serve immediately or chill for later.
 (If there is too much liquid in the bottom, just drain it off.)

 Persimmon types: I prefer Fuyu persimmons in this recipe and tend to steer clear of the Hachiya persimmons since when they are completely ripe and sweet they are a little too soft and gooey (see photo of both types below).